vishal2297thakur/ithaca/how_we_script.md

 04_figs_for_paper.R

-Compared to (presented alphabetically):
+Compared to:

-analysis.R (has both slope estimation and figures)
+analysis.R (which has both slope estimation and figures)

 download_data.R